Paul Boateng: Member of Parliament

 He unsuccessfully stood as a parliamentary candidate for Hertfordshire West (which included his former home town of Hemel Hempstead) at the 1983 general election.
-He was elected at the general election of 1987, when he became the MP for Brent South in succession to Laurence Pavitt, being one of the first four non-white British MPs, elected alongside fellow Labour Party Black Sections members Bernie Grant, Diane Abbott and Keith Vaz.
-During his victory speech he said: "We can never be free in Brent until South Africa is free too."
-He then declared, "Today Brent South, tomorrow Soweto!"
+He was elected at the general election of 1987, when he became the MP for Brent South in succession to Laurence Pavitt, being one of the first non-white British MPs elected since the 1920s and the first black MP since Peter McLagan in the 19th century, elected alongside fellow Labour Party Black Sections members Bernie Grant, Diane Abbott and Keith Vaz.
+During his victory speech, Boateng said: "We can never be free in Brent until South Africa is free too."
+He then declared: "Today Brent South, tomorrow Soweto!"

 Like many other members of Labour's left-wing in the 1980s, he became more moderate under the leadership of Neil Kinnock.
-For instance, he refused to join the Parliamentary Black Caucus founded by Diane Abbott, Bernie Grant, Keith Vaz and Lord David Pitt, Baron Pitt of Hampstead in 1988, which eventually collapsed.
+For instance, Boateng refused to join the Parliamentary Black Caucus founded by Diane Abbott, Bernie Grant, Keith Vaz and Lord David Pitt, Baron Pitt of Hampstead in 1988, which eventually collapsed.
 Kinnock rewarded Boateng by making him a junior Treasury spokesman in 1989, and then the first Black person to join the front bench as a party spokesperson.
-His portfolio included economics, industrial strategies and corporate responsibility.
+Boateng's portfolio included economics, industrial strategies and corporate responsibility.
 In 1992, he became shadow minister for the Lord Chancellor's Department, a post he held until the 1997 general election, where he was a strong advocate for increasing pro bono legal services among UK law firms.

 Ministerial career

 With Labour's landslide victory in 1997, Boateng became the UK's first black government minister as Parliamentary Under-Secretary for Health, where he was responsible for social services, mental health and disabled people.
 In that position, he published guidelines to end the denial of adoptions purely on the basis of race.

 In 1998, Boateng became a Minister of State at the Home Office and subsequently became Number 2 Minister there.
-He was made a Privy Councillor in 1999.
+He was made a Privy Counsellor in 1999.
 He earned a reputation for being tough on crime, particularly with regard to aggressive begging on the streets.
 He also worked with Eric Holder, then United States Deputy Attorney-General, and Louis Freeh, then Director of the FBI, on issues related to international drug trafficking and interdiction.

-His portfolio was expanded in 2000, and he became the first Minister for Young People, where his priority was to listen to and be a voice for Britain's youth.
+Boateng's portfolio was expanded in 2000, and he became the first Minister for Young People, where his priority was to listen to and be a voice for Britain's youth.
 He launched the Youth, Citizenship and Social Change programme, then the UK's largest research project designed to examine social exclusion and promoting citizenship among young people.
 He also played a leading role in establishing and launching the £450,000,000 Children's Fund designed to tackle child poverty.
 Boateng's ministerial colleagues encouraged him to stand as the Labour candidate to be the Mayor of London; however, he ruled himself out and strongly criticised his former GLC colleague Ken Livingstone.
 Boateng supported the candidacy of Frank Dobson, with whom he had served in the Department of Health.